jeremybatesDC/vueGridBaseballCard/README.md

 -- i already have an apple dev account it seems -- upgrading xcode now...
 The vue3 feature of making it "easier to target native" seems to have evaporated

 ### Next release

+new cpntent bnutton to prompt user to refresh -- best preactice PWA pattern at this point

 worker pass reader blob to canvas? measure worker times for the blob/reader, as long as that wouldn't actually make it slower